ClojureBridge/community-docs/docs/clojure/string.md

 author: yokolet
 ---

-String is, probably, the most frequenty used data structure in all languages.
+The string is probably the most frequently-used data structure in all languages.
-However, the idea of strings really varies language to language.
+However, the idea and implementation of a string varies from language to language.

-In Clojure, strings are text between a pair of `"`(double quote).
+In Clojure, strings are text between a pair of `"`(double quote) characters.
 The `'`(single quote) isn't used to express strings in Clojure.
-When we want to use double quote within a string, that must be escaped by `\`(backslash).
+When we want to use double quotes within a string, they must be escaped by `\`(backslash).

 {% highlight clojure %}
 user> (def kind "a rose")